Skullmc1/AnyJar/README.md

 ![title](images/title.png)
 #
-AnyJar is a simple and flexible wrapper for running any JAR file, designed with Minecraft servers in mind.
-It allows you to customize the startup command for your server, which is especially useful on hosting services that don't allow you to modify the startup command directly.
+AnyJar is a simple and flexible wrapper for running any executable file, designed with Minecraft servers in mind.
+It allows you to customize the startup command for your server or application, which is especially useful on hosting services that don't allow you to modify the startup command directly.

 ## How to Use